nicholasklick/sast/docs/ARCHITECTURE.md

-# KodeCD SAST Architecture
+# Gittera SAST Architecture

 ## System Overview

-KodeCD is a multi-stage static analysis pipeline that transforms source code into actionable security findings.
+Gittera is a multi-stage static analysis pipeline that transforms source code into actionable security findings.

 ```
 ┌─────────────┐      ┌──────────────┐      ┌─────────────┐      ┌──────────────┐